 What started as the mere musings of an eccentric inventor blossomed into a worldwide revolution.
 Motivated by the success of its most prominent adherents, multitudes of bodybuilders have tried high-intensity training through the decades, but few followed HIT’s strictest tenets for long.
 And yet from its origins in the ’70s to the Heavy Duty ’80s to Dorian’s domination in the ’90s to the neo-HIT philosophies of the ’00s, high-intensity training continued to evolve, expand, and influence.
 Spanning a half-century, the story of HIT features visionaries, zealots, sages, and cranks—and some who were all of the above.
 HIT men.
 It’s a story of triumphs and tragedies, the greatest victories and the most dispiriting defeats, of science and reason but also commerce and hyperbole, and, above all, the enduring quest to build a better way to build better bodies.

-In his younger years, Jones was a globetrotting adventurer, importing and exporting African game and filming TV wildlife shows.
+In his younger years, Arthur Jones was a globetrotting adventurer, importing and exporting African game and filming TV wildlife shows.
 In his later years, when his motto was “younger women, faster planes, and bigger crocodiles,” he was the six-times-married, irascible owner of a private airport and wild animal refuge in central Florida.
 In between, he made his fortune as the inventor of Nautilus machines and fashioned himself as the Copernicus of bodybuilding, bringing scientific enlightenment to the iron age’s faithful.
 Born in 1926, the son of two doctors, Jones never finished high school but was a voracious reader of medical texts.
 Taking up bodybuilding in the ’40s, he was frustrated with the lack of training science and began conducting his own research.
 After experimenting with cam machines for over 20 years, he introduced his Nautilus line in 1970—the same year his first training article appeared in Ironman magazine.
 Jones eventually wrote over 100 articles for bodybuilding magazines and his own Nautilus Bulletin, detailing the system that came to be called high-intensity training.

 HIT’S FOUNDING PRINCIPLES